 (f) No further extension of the station to be made beyond the 20,000 kilowatts now contemplated in the equipment of the second portion.

-The recomendations were subsequently accepted by both the Admiralty and the L.C.C., with the later finally agreeing to them in October 1907 (RGO7/66).
+The recommendations were subsequently accepted by both the Admiralty and the L.C.C., with the later finally agreeing to them in October 1907 (RGO7/66).

 Fortunately for all concerned, experiments conducted on the design of the mercury troughs showed that the tremors in the surface of the mercury could be eliminated by altering the profile of the bottom surface and the depth of the mercury they contained.
 More details on this can be found in the Committee’s report (link above).

 Built from London stocks, with Portland stone cills, copings, and dressings and a roof covered with Bangor slate, the completed Power Station had a total volume of 9,670,000 cubic feet.
 An early example of a steel framed building in Britain, it is today generally admired by architectural historians.
 The tapered octagonal chimneys as designed had crisply corbelled and machiolated tops.
 The decision not to complete the southern pair to their full height had a hugely disfiguring effect on the building’s overall appearance.
-Phase two is believed to have been completed in about 1910 which is roughly the date of the two images of the turbine hall below.
+Phase two is believed to have been completed in about 1910, about a year after the two photographs of the turbine hall below were taken.
 The total cost as estimated in 1906 was £900,000.